WheresWaldo/Marlin_for_R2/README.md

 Unified Bed Leveling (UBL) is the only leveling method enabled.
 As a result some of the Wizards found in RoboOS will not function and my make the UI non-responsive.
 As these are discovered they will be documented.

-I will maintain a version with MESH enabled on the Robo3D forums.
+I will maintain a version with UBL enabled on the Robo3D forums.
 It is a simple change to Configuration.h to disable UBL and enable MESH.